 While getting out on the water and exploring can be a fun, independent adventure, those that are looking for some guidance will find it and more at the Wilderness Trail and Vermont Fishing School.
 This family-run establishment is a great place to enjoy a guided kayaking trip, perfect whether you’re here as a couple or visiting with the entire family.
 Kayaking trips can be customized to be nothing more than a fun paddle, or can include instruction and fishing tips so you can reel in the next big catch of the day!
 As you explore the White River alongside your knowledgeable guide, you’re likely to spot an eagle or two depending on the season.
 This is a fantastic option for those that are looking to get outdoors but enjoy the comfort that comes from a seasoned guide showing them the way through the highlights.

-Make the Most of Your Quechee Adventure
+Enjoy the Best Outdoor Activities on Your Quechee Adventure

 There’s never been a better time to head to Quechee and enjoy a stay.
 When you’re ready to turn plans into reality, contact the team at Carefree Quechee Vacation to learn more about our many rental options and to start planning your next trip.